STARS AND SOIL: CHAPTER THREE

 “You are very serious, yes.
 Overly so.
 If I, in all my royal duties, can find time to attend parties and go hunting and ride through the countryside, how can you not?
 It is a royal order.”
 He pulls her closer to him again and tilts her head up to face his.
 “You are so beautiful.”

-Caitlin swallows as he holds her long than would be proper for any noble to court another.
-Smirking, his eyes hold the same mix of joviality and cunning as the captains' playing cards.
+Caitlin swallows as he holds her longer than would be proper for any noble to court another.
+Smirking, his eyes hold the same mix of joviality and cunning as captains playing cards.
 But none of their camaraderie.

 “My lord?”